Are VPNs really safe? How to check your service's security

 He said: "Trust should be key in your choice of VPN, and that’s something providers understand very well, with many now making significant efforts to improve transparency."

 That's why Private Internet Access, ProtonVPN, Mullvad, AirVPN and others have fully moved to open-source apps.
 As a result, anyone can check out the code and see exactly how the software works.
-Despite ExpressVPN not offering open-source apps, it releases its own encryption protocol Lightway under an open source license.
+Despite ExpressVPN not offering open-source apps, it has released its own encryption protocol Lightway under an open source license.

 "The real change is providers finally realizing that shouting NO LOGGING on their website is no longer enough," sas Williams.
 "They now understand it’s necessary to provide some supporting evidence, and more and more of them are doing exactly that through public security and no log audits."